nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, ...
 * The difficulty level must be supported; currently supported are: easy, medium, hard.

-Examples:
+Example:
-`:gen 1, 2 level/easy` Generates a sample workout for exercises at index 1 and 2 of the list, Deadlift and Incline Bench.
+* `:gen 1, 2 level/easy` Generates a sample workout for exercises at index 1 and 2 of the list, Deadlift and Incline Bench.

 ![GenerateCommandExample1](images/GenerateCommandExample1.png)

+<div style="page-break-after: always;"></div>

 Note that only one sample workout is generated for each unique exercise name.
 For example, `:gen 4, 5 level/easy` will generate one sample workout for squat, as both index 4 and 5 in the displayed list are Squat exercises.